 Bus Services to the Seefeld Plateau

-Seefeld (at the Rosshütte base station) and Scharnitz are both stops on the long-distance bus services run by FlixBus between Innsbruck and Munich Airport.
+Seefeld (at the Rosshütte base station) is a stop on the long-distance bus service run by FlixBus between Innsbruck and Munich Airport.

 It is possible to get off the bus in Munich Bus Station and change to other long-distance connections.